 - [Mysterious Bloodline] Scarlet Witch

 X-Men: Battle of The Atom

-Wanda is featured in the mobile card game "X-Men: Battle of the Atom" based on the comic book story with the same name.
+Wanda is featured in the mobile card game "X-Men: Battle of the Atom" based on the comic book story of the same name.
 Her cards are:

 - Scarlet Witch